Valentyn17/KPI_.NET_Labs_Course3/README.md

-# Web app Storage
+# Web app Storage on .NET Framework
-Web API app with multilayered architecture using on .NET Framework
+Web API app with multilayered architecture with Angular13 WebCLient and Console Client on .NET Framework